How to Cancel Your Shopify Subscription in 6 Easy Steps

 If the retention period has passed, Shopify permanently deletes all data.
 You must rebuild your store, re-upload products, and reconnect apps.
 This process is more straightforward if you've previously exported or backed up your data.

-Wix is a beginner-friendly website builder with e-commerce capabilities.
+• Wix: Wix is a beginner-friendly website builder with e-commerce capabilities.
 It offers an intuitive drag-and-drop interface and affordable pricing but lacks some advanced e-commerce features found in Shopify.
+For a deeper Shopify vs Wix comparison, see our detailed guide.

 Canceling your Shopify subscription requires careful planning.
 Whether closing, switching platforms, or taking a break, follow the right steps to avoid unnecessary charges.
-Consider alternatives like pausing or selling your store before making a final decision.
+Before deactivating your store, ensure you export important data, cancel third-party apps, and manage your domain properly.
+If you're unsure about closing your store permanently, consider alternatives such as pausing your store or selling your Shopify business instead.

 Frequently Asked Questions (FAQs)